tangrams/ProceduralTextures/README.md

 python -m SimpleHTTPServer
 ```

-* Then open your WebBrowser on the address it said, usually at [http://localhost:8000/](http://localhost:8000)
+* Then open your web browser to [http://localhost:8000/](http://localhost:8000) (or the URL specified by the Python script, if different).

 ## Gallery